Ninjapix/GPS-Speedometer-with1637Display/README.md

 The weirdest, and far more important, thing is that: **The RX and TX pins are 3.3v high**.

 This means that you should use a bidirectional level converter with your module for optimal lifespan, if your controller outputs 5V high.
-The Arduino Nano, which I used, outputs5V high, so I implemented one.
+The Arduino Nano, which I used, outputs 5V high, so I implemented one.

 Here's the wiring for that:
 Pin Label | Module Pin